Volunteer lawyers will advise military personnel who question the legality of orders during protests, election disputes

 Fidell said this summer’s protests, as well as the president’s refusal to commit to a peaceful transfer of power should he lose, have convinced the group that military personnel could use extra counsel.

-Soldiers might be given orders to open fire at protesters, Fidell said, recalling the killing of four unarmed Kent State University students by Ohio National Guard members during a protest against the Vietnam War in 1970.
-And unprecedented legal questions could arise if the election is still in dispute come Inauguration Day but President Trump continues to give orders to the military.
+Soldiers might be given orders to open fire at protesters, Fidell said, recalling the killing of four unarmed Kent State University students by Ohio National Guard members during a Vietnam War protest in 1970.
+And unprecedented legal questions could arise if the election is still in dispute come Inauguration Day but Trump continues to give orders to the military.

 “We hope they’ll never happen,” Fidell said of such nightmare scenarios.
 “But it’s unrealistic to think these are out of the question.”